kurdt94/k_teleport/README.md

     "tp -283.47698 833.24420" -- teleport to X,Y
     "tp -283.47698 833.24420 119.50105" -- teleport to X,Y,Z
-    "tp back" -- teleport back to your last used teleport
+    "tp back" -- teleport back to your last used teleport "tp save YOURKEY" -- save current location for later use ( use: tp YOURKEY )

 # configuration [config.lua]
     " adminOnly can be enabled or disabled " (default: on)